HDR Merge CLI Tool PhotomatixCL

 PhotomatixCL takes one set of bracketed images as input.
 Merging multiple bracketed sets requires running PhotomatixCL in a loop that processes one set at a time.

-You can use PhotomatixCL-Driver to batch process a folder containing multiple sets of bracketed images, provided the images you are processing are on a computer or local network.
+You can use the PhotomatixCL-Driver utility to batch process a folder containing multiple sets of bracketed images stored on a computer or local network.
+PhotomatixCL-Driver is installed in the 'Batch' subfolder.

 A command line for batching sets of bracketed images with PhotomatixCL-Driver follows this pattern: